mbernste/mbernste.github.io/_posts/2025-01-11-eulers_number.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/exponential.png" alt="drawing" width="400"/></center>

-In fact, the key characteristic of exponential functions -- the very characteristic _defines_ exponential functions -- is that their growth grows linearly with the function itself.
+The key characteristic of exponential functions -- the very characteristic that _defines_ exponential functions -- is that their growth grows linearly with the value of the function itself.
 Stated more rigorously, **an exponential's derivative _is proportional_ to the value of the function itself.** That is:

 $$\frac{da^x}{dx} = Ka^x$$

 where $K$ is some constant that is determined by $a$.

-That is, no matter what value for $x$ for which we are evaluating the derivative, the derivative of $a^x$ is simply $a^x$ itself multiplied by some constant $K$.
-Intuitively, this makes sense just by looking at the exponential function curve: the bigger is $a^x$ the steeper the rate of change:
+That is, for all values of $x$, the derivative of $a^x$ is simply $a^x$ itself multiplied by some constant $K$.
+One can gain intuition for this fact by simply observing the function's curve; The bigger is $a^x$ the steeper is the rate of change:

  <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/exponential_proportional_to_value.png" alt="drawing" width="400"/></center>

-This fact can be proven mathematically.
-Let's start with the definition of the derivative of $a^x$:
+Let's prove this fact more rigorously by starting with the definition of the derivative of $a^x$:

 $$\begin{align*}\frac{da^x}{dx} &= \lim_{h \rightarrow 0} \frac{a^{x+h} - a^x}{h} \\ &= \lim_{h \rightarrow 0} \frac{a^xa^h - a^x}{h} \\ &= a^x \underbrace{\lim_{h \rightarrow 0} \frac{a^h - 1}{h}}_{K} \end{align*}$$